mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 &nbsp;
 ```

-If a user wishes to incorporate the tradeoff between active and reactive power outputs into the optimization model, they can define the points shown in Figure 4 within the [`addGenerator!`](@ref addGenerator!) function using the following keywords:
+To incorporate the tradeoff between active and reactive power outputs into the optimization model, define the points shown in Figure 4 within the [`addGenerator!`](@ref addGenerator!) function using the following keywords:

 | Keyword           | Coordinate                                    |
 |:------------------|:----------------------------------------------|